NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 	which are plagued by bandits and Pevolian raiders.

 ## Pevolia:
-Variety of complextions.
+Variety of complexions.
 Major religion is
 	the Pevolian Pantheon, with the Church of Diacci coming in a close second.
 They conquered the western territory within the last 100 years from the two